London804/component-library/README.md

 ## Usage
-To install in your consuming codebase `npm i ac-component-library`.
+- To install in your consuming codebase `npm i ac-component-library`
-Then import it into your component. e.g.
+- Then import it into your component.
+- e.g.
 `import { Spinner, sizes } from 'ac-component-library';`